-Mike Morris serves as assistant professor of missions in the Roy Fish School of Evangelism and Missions, where he teaches Introduction to Missiology, Cross-Cultural Witness to the Gospel and Ministry, Introduction to Church Growth, Globalization and Mission Strategies, Applied Ministry, Spiritual Formation, Contemporary Southern Baptist Missiology, Christian Apologetics, and Church Vitalization.
+Mike Morris teaches Introduction to Missiology, Cross-Cultural Witness to the Gospel and Ministry, Church Growth, Applied Ministry, World Religions, and Church Vitalization.
 He also administers evangelism and missions practicums.
 He served in America as a youth minister, associate pastor, church planter, and senior pastor.
 He also served as an International Mission Board missionary to South Korea for ten years.
 He helped plant five churches in South Korea and one church in Tennessee.

 His research and writing have focused primarily on the classic Church Growth Movement and the movement’s main leader, Donald McGavran.
 His Ph.D. dissertation dealt with the receptivity principle as described by McGavran.
-His recently published (2009-2012) articles and book reviews appeared in the following journals and magazines: Journal of Evangelism and Missions, Southwestern Journal of Theology, Evangelical Missions Quarterly, International Bulletin of Missionary Research, On Mission, The Free Will Baptist, and BETFA (Biblical, Evangelical and Theological Forum for Africa): Journal of the Ogbomoso Circle, The Southern Baptist Journal of Missions and Evangelism, the Great Commission Research Journal, and The Journal of Mid-America Baptist Theological Seminary.
+His recently published (2009-2017) articles and book reviews appeared in the following journals and magazines: Journal of Evangelism and Missions, Southwestern Journal of Theology, Evangelical Missions Quarterly, International Bulletin of Missionary Research, On Mission, The Free Will Baptist, BETFA (Biblical, Evangelical and Theological Forum for Africa): Journal of the Ogbomoso Circle, The Southern Baptist Journal of Missions and Evangelism, the Great Commission Research Journal, and The Journal of Mid-America Baptist Theological Seminary.
 His book, Growing a Great Commission Church: Biblical Principles and Implications for Methods, was published in 2017 by Seminary Hill Press.